 The Arava Institute’s academic programs are accredited by Ben-Gurion University of the Negev (BGU).
 Each course is three academic credits and at the end of each semester, students receive an official transcript from BGU.

 The Arava Institute is at the forefront of environmental studies and research in the Middle East.
-Students at the Arava Institute explore a range of environmental issues from an exceptional trans-boundary and interdisciplinary perspective.
-Under the guidance of leading environmental professionals and researchers, students maintain a full course-load in environmental studies including environmental ethics, policy, ecology, water management in the Middle East and sustainable agriculture.
+Offered for credit through Ben-Gurion University of the Negev, the Arava Institute offers students an opportunity to explore a range of environmental issues from an exceptional transboundary and interdisciplinary perspective.
+Under the guidance of leading environmental professionals and researchers, students maintain a full course-load in environmental studies that focus on water management, renewable energy, ecology, sustainable agriculture, environmental politics, and more.

 Meet the Alumni

 Read about our what our alumni are doing now and see what an impact our program is having:View Alumni Projects

 UNIVERSITY: UNIVERSITY OF KENTUCKY (USA) & BEN‑GURION UNIVERSITY OF THE NEGEV (ISRAEL)